FromAmericanJack/jackEDS/README.md

 At present, there are more and more rogue companies engaging in patent and software copyright infringement, which has seriously affected the development of open-source software.

 Some companies even signed free open source agreements, allowing everyone to use them first and then start using copyright litigation to earn high profits.
-For example, there are Eolas, MPHJ, Uniloc From the United States; From China: Metinfo, DEDECMS; Visual China,....
+For example, like Eolas, MPHJ, Uniloc, from the United States; From China: MetInfo, DEDECMS, Visual China, ....

 When we face such an unjust society, just people should not stand idly by, but should show courage to fight against it.
 The law is not omnipotent.
-Such companies have a large number of experienced lawyers, and it is very difficult for you to win the lawsuit.

 As a computer and a person with a sense of justice, what should I personally do?
 So I created this simple software, hoping to use it to expose such events and also to arouse people with conscience and a sense of justice to change this society and make it better together.